cnlohr/cnlohr_tricks/README.md

 You will need to tune IIR_AMOUNT to your liking, higher values will be more damped, lower values will be faster to respond.

+For removing DC offset, or computing high-pass, take your value, and subtract the filtered value.

 ```c
 	#define IIR_AMOUNT 8
 	static int ifilt; // Accumulates the average.